Wash, Care, & Avoiding Static Instructions

 Wash

-The Basic Science of washing items in the washing machine and how "Water Surface Tension" plays an important factor.
+The Basic Science of washing items in the washing machine and how "Water Surface Tension" plays an important role.

-So, basically when it comes to washing items, breaking down "Surface Tension" on water makes the cleaning cycle more effective.
-Some might say that if surface tension could be eliminated completely you wouldn't need any cleaning products at all.
-So the question becomes, "What is the most effective way to breakdown the surface tension on water?"
+So, basically, when it comes to washing items, breaking down "Surface Tension" on water makes the cleaning cycle more effective.
+Some might say that if surface tension could be eliminated, you wouldn't need any cleaning products at all.
+So the question becomes, "What is the most effective way to break down the surface tension on water?"
 The answer is OXYGEN.
-The more oxygen you can introduce into water the better it will clean.
-So when you put soap with "lavender" or Fabric Softeners into the cleaning cycle it will hinder or even prohibit it all together.
+The more oxygen you can introduce into water, the better it will clean.
+So when you put soap with "lavender" or Fabric Softeners into the cleaning cycle, it will hinder or even prohibit it altogether.
 The easiest way to add oxygen into the cycle becomes simple chemistry.
-When Baking Soda and White Vinegar (or Hydrogen Peroxide.) are combined makes a lot of Oxygen.
-In fact, these 2 items can sometimes completely eliminate the need for any soap at all. (see additional cleaning tips below.)
+Baking Soda and White Vinegar will make a lot of Oxygen.
+In fact, these 2 items can sometimes eliminate the need for any soap at all. (see additional cleaning tips below.)

 Why I don't use Laundry Pods: Pods have Fabric Softener & scents in them, these are "death" to Faux-Fur/Minky (polyester) fibers.
 Plus, the dissolving pack will often not fully dissolve and will cling to fibers and hang on like gum.
 DO NOT USE with Faux Fur/ Minky products (Click on the link to see a few examples - Eco-Friendly Laundry Soap).